raoulg/MADS-MachineLearning-course/README.md

 Both of these will be used a lot in the notebooks; by separating them it is easier for students to use the code in your own repositories.
 In addition to that, you can consider the packages as "extra material"; the way the pacakges are set up is something you can study if you are already more experienced in programming.

+In addition to that, there is a [codestyle repo](https://github.com/raoulg/codestyle) that covers most of the codestyle guidelines for the course.

 # Installation
+The installation guide assumes a UNIX system (os x or linux).
+If you have the option to use a VM, see the references folder for lab setups (both for azure and surf).
+For the people that are stuck on a windows machine, please use [git bash](https://gitforwindows.org/) whenever I refer to a terminal or cli (command line interface).

 ## install python with rye
+please note that rye might already be installed on your machine.
 1. watch the [introduction video about rye](https://rye.astral.sh/guide/)
 2. You skipped the video, right?
 Now go back to 1. and actually watch it.
 I'll wait.
+3. check if rye is already installed with `which rye`.
+If it returns a location, eg `/Users/user/.rye/shims/rye`, rye is installed.
-3. install [rye](https://rye.astral.sh/) with `curl -sSf https://rye.astral.sh/get | bash`
+4. else, install [rye](https://rye.astral.sh/) with `curl -sSf https://rye.astral.sh/get | bash`

-run through the installer like this:
+run through the rye installer like this:
 - platform linux: yes
 - preferred package installer: uv
 - Run a Python installed and managed by Rye
-- which version of python should be used as default: 3.10
+- which version of python should be used as default: 3.11
 - should the installer add Rye to PATH via .profile? : y
 - run in the cli: `source "$HOME/.rye/env"`

+For windows this should be the same, except for the platform off course...

 ## add the git repo
 run in the cli: